laurenceday123/AWS/serverless_api_deployment/deploy.md

 - Deploy the machine learning application into AWS virtual servers.
 ## Tools
 ### Flask
 Python web microframework providing minimal structure to form a system from available components.
-You only use what you need
+You only use what you need.
+In this case, we are creating a basic API which enables the client to interact with a Machine Learning model to detect spam.
 ### AWS
 #### EC2
 Elastic Compute Cloud EC2 is secure, resizable cloud compute servers for running applications on AWS infrastructure